Natural Steps, Arkansas: Legend

 In the 1940s, residents of Natural Steps began dynamiting the steps in search of Confederate gold lying beneath the massive stones.
-The legend is, a Confederate Gunboat was sunk at the natural steps so the Union Army, that just claimed Little Rock, couldn't take possession of the Confederate gold on board.
-The thought being, the steps would be a marker for where the gold laid and the Confederates could come back later and reclaim it.
+A local legend purports that a Confederate gunboat was sunk near the Natural Steps so that the Union Army, which had just captured Little Rock, could not take possession of the gold on board.
+The thinking was that the steps would be a marker for where the gold laid and the Confederates could come back later and reclaim it.
 Three Confederate soldiers died in the explosion that sank the gunboat and are buried in the Natural Steps Cemetery.
 In the late 19th century, one of the locals, waiting to catch a steamboat at the foot of the steps, found a $5 gold piece.
 No gold was ever found in the 1940s and the steps were partially destroyed by the dynamite.

-Another legend was given to us by Bart Moreland Sr. who was born in Natural Steps.
+Another legend was given to us by Bart Moreland Sr., who was born in Natural Steps.
 "The old story goes that Jesse James and his gang spent the night, in Natural Steps, and robbed a stage coach in Benton, on the road to Hot Springs, the next day."
 Bart Sr. then said, "Yeah, that was the talk, then, I was born 1899, and it was the 1800s that Jesse James spent the night there."
 When asked who told him, "Oh, several, my dad and mother for one, or two."
-The old cabin that Jesse James was said to have stayed in, no longer exists.
+The old cabin that Jesse James was said to have stayed in no longer exists.
 Written in the Pinnacle Mountain Community Post.